-It is important to realize that the character string \EOR or \EOF exists only in the temporary edit file.
+It is important to realize that the character string EOR or EOF exists only in the temporary edit file.
 When EDITOR makes the file local, or copies it for submission to a compiler, the terminators are translated to a format used internally by system routines.
-The characters \ E O and R exists only in the edit file.
+The characters , E, O, and R exist only in the edit file.

-A test in a program for a character string \EOR can never be successful.
+A test in a program for a character string EOR will not be successful.
 The function that tests for end of data read by a COBOL program is the AT END imperative.

-On the other hand, an EDITOR command to find and delete the character string \EOR and \EOF is possible.
-In the 3 lines listed previously, line 201 can be deleted by:
+On the other hand, an EDITOR command to find and delete the character string EOR and EOF is possible.